Creating a Custom Toolbar

 To create a custom toolbar

-- Select Tools> Toolbars> Customize Toolbars from the menu.
+- Select Tools> Toolbars and Hotkeys> Customize Toolbars from the menu.

-- On the Tools tab of the Toolbar Customization dialog, select an option from the list of Views.
+- On the Tools panel of the Toolbar Customization dialog, select an option from the list of Views.

-- Still on the Tools tab, browse the list of Main Toolbar Buttons and click on a toolbar button that you would like to add to your custom toolbar.
+- Still on the Tools panel, browse the list of Available Toolbar Buttons and click on a toolbar button that you would like to add to your custom toolbar.

-- A description of the tool's use displays at the lower left corner of the dialog.
+- A description of the tool's use displays under the available buttons list.

-- Click on a button in either the Main Toolbar Buttons or Child Buttons list, hold down your left mouse button and drag the selected button outside the Toolbar Customization dialog box.
+- Click on a button in the list, hold down your left mouse button and drag the selected button outside the Toolbar Customization dialog box.